Nine Inch Nails: The Downward Spiral (1993–1997)

 Early ideas for The Downward Spiral arose after the Lollapalooza 1991 festival's concerts ended in September.
 Reznor elaborated the album's themes into lyrics.
-Despite initially choosing to record the album in New Orleans, Reznor searched for and moved to 10050 Cielo Drive, in Los Angeles (known as The Manson Murder House) renting it for $11,000 per month from July 4, 1992, the start of the making of both Broken and The Downward Spiral.
+Despite initially choosing to record the album in New Orleans, Reznor searched for and moved to 10050 Cielo Drive, in Los Angeles (known as the Manson Murder House) renting it for $11,000 per month from July 4, 1992, the start of the making of both Broken and The Downward Spiral.

 Nine Inch Nails' second studio album, The Downward Spiral, entered the Billboard 200 at number two, and is the band's highest seller in the US, over four million copies, among five million worldwide.
-Influenced by Pink Floyd and by David Bowie of the 1970s, The Downward Spiral's diverse textures and moods depict a protagonist's mental progress.
+Influenced by Pink Floyd and by David Bowie's music from the 1970s, The Downward Spiral's diverse textures and moods depict a protagonist's mental progress.
 Flood co-produced several tracks, while Alan Moulder mixed most, and later found more extensive production duties on future albums.
 Reznor invited Sean Beavan to work on The Downward Spiral.
 After contributing to remixes of Nine Inch Nails songs, such as "Closer", Beavan mixed and co-produced Marilyn Manson's Antichrist Superstar in 1996.
-The Downward Spiral, alike Broken, was recorded at Le Pig Studios.
+The Downward Spiral, like Broken, was recorded at Le Pig Studios.
 "March of the Pigs" and "Closer" were singles.
 Two other tracks, "Hurt" and "Piggy", though not singles, were issued to radio.
 Also in 1994, the band released the promotional single "Burn", which Reznor produced, on the soundtrack of Oliver Stone film Natural Born Killers. as well as a cover of the Joy Division song "Dead Souls" on the soundtrack to the film The Crow, which went to number 1 on the Billboard 200 album chart.

 The music video for "Closer", directed by Mark Romanek, was in MTV's frequent rotation, although the network, deeming it too graphic, heavily censored the original.
 The video shows events in a laboratory dealing with religion, sexuality, animal cruelty, politics, and terror; controversial imagery included a nude bald woman with a crucifix mask, a monkey tied to a cross, a pig's head spinning on some type of machine, a diagram of a vulva, Reznor wearing an S&M mask while swinging in shackles, and of him wearing a ball gag.
 A radio edit that partially mutes the song's explicit lyrics also received extensive airtime.